 If you’re getting your meals delivered, you may already have a collection of cold packs.
 These gel-filled plastic bags do a great job of keeping perishable food chilled.
 But what do you do with the cold packs after you’ve unpacked your delivery?

-Many of us are turning to meal delivery services instead of eating out.
-Although these services range from delivering fully cooked meals to providing the ingredients and recipes so you can cook the meal yourself, they have one element in common: The food needs to be cooled to keep it fresh.
-Gel packs, which stay frozen longer than ice, are the popular solution for food delivery services.
+Many people have turned to meal subscription services for a variety of reasons, including COVID safety measures, convenience, and portion control.
+Although these services range from delivering fully cooked meals to providing the ingredients and recipes so you can cook the meal yourself, they have one element in common: Many ingredients need to be cooled to keep them fresh.
+Gel packs, which stay frozen longer than ice, are a popular solution for food delivery services.

 Consisting of sealed, thick plastic bags filled with re-freezable gel, the packs are handy and reusable.
 But what if you already have more than you can use?
 Can you recycle them?